AngievR05/mern_liquor/README.md

 ### 2.1 Prerequisites

-- Node.js v18+
+- Node.js 18+
-- MongoDB Atlas Account
+- MongoDB Atlas account
-- Gmail Account (for confirmation emails)
+- Gmail for email sending
-- Git

----

 ### 2.2 How to Install